-Before reaching age 1, infants have already begun developing critical listening skills to process their environment such as:
+By the age of 1 year, infants have already begun developing important listening skills to process their environment such as:

-Infants alert to sudden noises and sounds by age 4 months.
-They may quiet and more their eyes to the direction of the noise.
+- Infants become alert to sudden noises and sounds by age 4 months.
+They may get quiet and move their eyes in the direction of the noise.

-By 6 months of age, infants attendto familiar voices by quieting and turning their heads in that direction.
-Infants are delighted by music, noisy toys and familiar voices.
-Infants also “pick up” on tone by respond, positively or negatively, with babbling and facial expressions.
+- By 6 months of age, infants attend to familiar voices by quieting and turning their heads in that direction.
+Infants are delighted by music, noisy toys, and familiar voices.
+Also, they “pick up” on tone by responding positively or negatively with babbling and facial expressions.

-Infants imitate sounds, actions and approximate words around this age, too.
-Imitating speech sounds and voice inflections of their parents and siblings help support their learning through language.
+- They imitate sounds, actions, and approximate words around this age, too.
+Imitating the speech sounds and voice inflections of their parents and siblings help support their learning through language.

-Around 8 months, infants follow simple requests/directions such as “want up” or “come here”.
-They also begin to point at named objects, people and pets, too.
-This skill continues to mature and leads to a child being able to follow multi-step instructions to complete a task such as a classroom assignment or learning to do laundry.
+- At around 8 months, infants follow simple requests/directions such as “want up” or “come here.”
+And, they also begin to point at named objects, people, and pets, too.
+Even more, they will continue to get better and will eventually help them follow multi-step instructions to do a task such as a school assignment or learning to do the laundry.

-Tying into imitation, infants engage in reciprocal vocal and play exchanges by age 1.
-Engaging an infant in blowing raspberries, taking turns babbling strings of sounds, and games like tickling, “Patty Cake” and “Peek-a-Boo”.
+- As far as imitation goes, babies engage in back and forth vocal and play exchanges by age 1.
+Have fun with an infant by blowing raspberries, taking turns babbling strings of sounds, and playing games like tickling, “Patty Cake,” and “Peek-a-Boo.”
 Infants listen attentively by looking and turning their head/body in their parent’s direction.
-Infants demonstrate all the above skills with a parent or sibling, that helps develop early conversational and play skills that later support learning and language development.
+They demonstrate all the above skills with a parent or sibling.
+Ultimately, these activities will help develop early conversational and play skills that later support learning and language development.

-Listening skills are essential for a young child’s early language development.
-Parents who support their infant’s attention, engagement and interaction broaden connections to future opportunities in the world.
+Listening skills are essential for a baby’s early speech development.
+Parents who support their infant’s attention, engagement, and interaction build connections to future opportunities in the world.